-UK hospitals required to report female genital mutilationFebruary 6th, 2014 in Health /
+UK hospitals required to report female genital mutilationFebruary 6, 2014 in Medicine & Health / Health

 British hospitals will be required for the first time to record patients who have been subjected to female genital mutilation, the government announced on Thursday.

 The Department of Health estimates that 66,000 women in England and Wales are living with the consequences of FGM, and a further 23,000 girls under the age of 15 are at risk every year.

 But the most recent figures are from 2007, indicating a lack of clear information on the problem that the new centralised reporting system is intended to address.